krigjo25/console-scconnectivity-py/README.md

 ## Notes from the developer
 Created with love, for python programming,

-Thanks for reading, and have a blessed day,
+Thanks for reading, and have a blessed day,<br>
 @krigjo25